T-cordoba/T-cordoba/README.md

 <h2>About Me</h2>

 - 🚀 **Current Skills:** Python, JavaScript, TypeScript fundamentals, PostgreSQL database management, and exploring modern web technologies like Tailwind CSS.
 Experience deploying projects on Vercel and Render platforms.
-- 💻 **Currently Working On:** [UnivGo](https://github.com/yourusername/UnivGo) - An academic platform built with Next.js, React Native and NestJS.
+- 💻 **Currently Working On:** [UnivGo](https://github.com/yourusername/UnivGo) - A collaborative academic platform developed with two other students using Next.js, React Native and NestJS.
-- 🔍 **Currently Learning:** Next.js, React Native with Expo, and working with NestJS for backend development through project-based learning.
+- 🔍 **Currently Learning:** Next.js, React Native with Expo, NestJS for backend development, and exploring Supabase for database and authentication solutions.
 - 🎯 **Future Goals:** Becoming a proficient Full Stack Developer by mastering various frameworks and expanding my knowledge in frontend and backend technologies.

 <h2>Contact me</h2>